 In addition to columns and articles for numerous comics-related publications, R.C.
 Harvey authored two theoretical and historical tomes about cartooning: 'The Art of the Funnies' (1994, an "aesthetic history" of the comic strip), and 'The Art of the Comic Book' (1996).
 He also collected and edited two volumes of 'Cartoons of the Roaring Twenties' for Fantagraphics Books (1991 and 1992), and contributed biographies of cartoonists to the 'American National Biography'.

 He was associate editor (for comic strip content) of the short-lived scholarly journal, 'Inks: Cartoon and Comic Art Studies' (1994-1997).
 Harvey also produced over 150 biographies for a collection of cartoonists' self-caricatures, 'A Gallery of Rogues: Cartoonists' Self-caricatures', and wrote the monograph 'The Genius of Winsor McCay' (1998).
 In addition, he was guest curator of an exhibition of original comic strip art for the Frye Art Museum in Seattle (September-October 1998) and wrote the accompanying catalogue, 'Children of the Yellow Kid'.

-His recent works include 'Accidental Ambassador Gordo: The Comic Strip Art of Gus Arriola', the upcoming book 'Conversations with Milton Caniff' (out in April 2002), as well as a collection of the cartoons of T.S.
+His books about comics artists include 'Accidental Ambassador Gordo: The Comic Strip Art of Gus Arriola' (2000), 'Conversations with Milton Caniff' (2002) and 'Meanwhile...
+A Biography of Milton Caniff" (2007) as well as a collection of the cartoons of T.S.
 Sullivant.
 Harvey continues to produce a regular column in The Comics Journal and an occasional column in The Comics Buyer's Guide, as well as articles on individual cartoonists whom he interviews for a quarterly magazine, Cartoonist PROfiles.